Looking for a cause? This one is non-political, timely, still under-the-radar, and a spearhead for tackling all sorts of issues.

 - Operationalize opposition: Campaigning for system change in the 21st Century inevitably leads to willful misunderstanding, trolling, and mischarachterization.
 But a coherent ideological opposition can be useful; it shapes conflict that attracts reporters who otherwise bore of a policy concept.
 Look out for articulate opponents, and for forums in which to do battle.
 Incoherent keyboard warriors can just be filtered out.

-- Align with local priorities: Covid recovery, inward investment, tackling the informal economy, financial volatility, Brexit aftermath.
+- Align with local priorities: Inward investment, tackling the informal economy, financial volatility, Brexit aftermath.
 Public official e-markets for regular people could tackle each of these in new ways.
 It can be easier to find people thinking about a known problem and offer a new solution than to carve out mindshare for a radical possibility.